-You can use Infotracer to find TN court records quickly and easily!
-All the major areas are covered, including Tennessee court cases from Shelby County, Davidson County, and Knox County.
+You can use Infotracer to find TN records quickly and easily!
+All the major areas are covered, including state court cases from Shelby County, Davidson County, and Knox County.
 Thanks to the TN Open Records Act Tenn.
 CodeAnn.
 10-7-503 et seq., we are able to offer a generous database full of criminal records, dockets, public records, case information, civil cases, trial court cases, family court issues like divorces and child support, bankruptcies, liens, traffic offenses, and more.

-A Tennessee court records search may be performed privately by anyone without providing any special access.
+A TN state records search may be performed privately by anyone without providing any special access.
 The person searching doesn’t even need a reason to search except in cases where the record is kept confidential by law such as juvenile records.

-The best way to use Infotracer is to employ a TN state court records name search to get instant free access to TN court records.
+The best way to use Infotracer is to employ a TN state public records name search to get instant free access to TN court records.
 The search will yield online court cases from TN circuit courts, chancery courts, probate courts, general session courts, and municipal courts in all 31 judicial districts.

-Circuit Courts are Tennessee’s general jurisdiction courts.
+Circuit Courts are the state's general jurisdiction courts.
 They hear both civil and criminal cases and appeals from the Juvenile Courts, General Sessions Courts, and Municipal Courts.
 Tennessee has 95 counties that are split up into 31 judicial districts.
 There are Circuit and Chancery Courts in each district.
 Circuit jurisdiction often overlaps with Chancery.
 Judges are elected into their seats and serve an eight-year term.
 These courts handle tort cases, contract disputes, real property cases of more than $50, probate cases, domestic relations, civil lawsuits, misdemeanors, civil appeals, and criminal matters.